TestArmada/magellan/doc/FRAMEWORK_PLUGINS.md

 Each object should represent exactly one test.

-Magellan doesn't care how the object is structured, except that the object should implement a `toString()` method so that Magellan can display a human-readable name for the test on the screen.
+Magellan doesn't care how the object is structured, except that the object should expose a `filename` property with the path to the test and should implement a `toString()` method so that Magellan can display a human-readable name for the test on the screen.

 If your test framework makes human-readable test names available and you are able to parse or query these with your plugin, it's recommended that your `toString()` implementation returns a name as